 The third negative force is the mortgage lending market, which remains stalled despite the fact that housing affordability is at an all-time high and mortgage rates are very low.
 Banks are more cautious in their lending, which is also to blame for sluggish housing sales.
 Mortgage lending rose steadily in the late-1990s, peaking at $1.2 trillion in the first quarter of 2006 before falling drastically.
 For all but one of the past 15 quarters through the fourth quarter of 2011, net mortgage lending has been negative, meaning that households are paying back more on their mortgages than new lending is being issued.

-Since the financial crisis, the government has subsidized almost all mortgages directly through the Federal Housing Agency and its financing arm, Ginnie Mae (FGMNX), and indirectly through government-sponsored enterprises Freddie Mac and Fannie Mae.
+Since the financial crisis, the government has subsidized almost all mortgages directly through the Federal Housing Agency and its financing arm, Ginnie Mae (FGMNX:US), and indirectly through government-sponsored enterprises Freddie Mac and Fannie Mae.
 By playing such a large part of the housing market, it stands to reason the federal government must play a key role in reigniting housing activity.

 The next administration has two choices: Lead the transition to a virtuous cycle of economic growth by focusing more aggressively on housing, or continue to subsidize the housing market with taxpayer dollars.
 In any event, only a rebound in housing will cure this home-sick economy.